Places To Visit In The Southern Grampians

 The Bridge Cafe is a popular cafe, fast food restaurant and convenience store for locals and those travelling through.

 Camping in Cavendish – The Recreation Reserve, Campground and Picnic Area is a nice spot to stop for a casual picnic and for the kids to get out and run around.
 There is plenty of room to roll out your swag riverside or pitch a tent for a real bush escape.
+Further accommodation options are available within the area in the form of holiday houses to rent.

 Just a short drive from Hamilton Victoria, you’ll find the small town of Coleraine.
 Just 19km along the Hamilton-Coleraine Rd, keep your eyes out for signs directing you to the picturesque Wannon Falls, which are fed by the Wannon River.
 The Falls are a popular stopping point and are a wonderful sight after a downfall of rain – keep an eye on the BOM South West!